nodejs/TSC/Moderation-Policy.md

 ### Terms

-* "Collaborator" refers to any individual with configured access permissions to any Node.js GitHub organization repository.
+* *Collaborator* refers to any individual with configured access permissions to any Node.js GitHub organization repository.
 See [GitHub's access permissions documentation](https://help.github.com/articles/what-are-the-different-access-permissions/) for more information.
-* "TSC" refers to the [Node.js Technical Steering Committee](https://github.com/nodejs/node#tsc-technical-steering-committee).
+* *TSC* refers to the [Node.js Technical Steering Committee](https://github.com/nodejs/node#tsc-technical-steering-committee).
-* "Post" refers to the content and titles of any issue, pull request, comment or wiki page.
+* *Post* refers to the content and titles of any issue, pull request, comment or wiki page.
-* "Moderate" refers to the act of modifying the content and title of, or deleting, any Post for the purpose of correcting or addressing Code of Conduct violations.
+* *Moderate* refers to the act of modifying the content and title of, or deleting, any Post for the purpose of correcting or addressing Code of Conduct violations.
-* "Ban" refers to the act of blocking an individual GitHub account from any further participation in the Node.js GitHub Organization.
+* *Ban* refers to the act of blocking an individual GitHub account from any further participation in the Node.js GitHub Organization.
-* "Requester" refers to an individual requesting Moderation on a Post.
+* *Requester* refers to an individual requesting Moderation on a Post.

 ### Grounds for Moderation